-Professor Rosen joined IIT Chicago-Kent in the fall of 1999, and was a Visiting Professor at the University of Minnesota Law School in 2005-06.
-One of Professor Rosen's articles received the 2006 Outstanding Scholarly Paper Award from the Association of American Law Schools.
-He has a B.A. in economics and political science from Yale College and a J.D. from Harvard Law School, where he was articles editor of the Harvard Law Review.
-From 1988 to 1991, he studied Talmudic and comparative law at Shapell's University in Israel.
+Professor Rosen joined Chicago-Kent in the fall of 1999, and was a Visiting Professor at the University of Minnesota Law School in 2005-06.
+One of Professor Rosen's articles received the Outstanding Scholarly Paper Award from the Association of American Law Schools.
+He graduated magna cum laude from Yale College with a B.A. in economics and political science, and received his J.D. cum laude from Harvard Law School, where he was articles editor of the Harvard Law Review.

-Prior to joining the IIT Chicago-Kent faculty, Professor Rosen was a Bigelow Fellow and lecturer in law at the University of Chicago Law School.
-From 1994 to 1997, he was an attorney at the law firm of Foley, Hoag & Eliot in Boston, where he focused on complex federal court litigation.
-Professor Rosen's scholarly interests include constitutional law, state and local government, civil procedure, conflicts of law, election law, federal courts, and Federal Indian law.
+Prior to joining Chicago-Kent, Professor Rosen was a Bigelow Fellow and Lecturer in Law at the University of Chicago Law School.
+Before that, Professor Rosen clerked for the Honorable Bruce M. Selya, United States Court of Appeals for the First Circuit, and was an attorney at the law firm of Foley, Hoag & Eliot in Boston, where he focused on complex and appellate litigation.
+Professor Rosen's scholarly interests include constitutional law, conflicts of law, civil procedure, state and local government law, election law, and Federal Indian law.
 He has published in the Harvard Law Review, the University of Pennsylvania Law Review (twice), the California Law Review, the Virginia Law Review, the Texas Law Review, the Minnesota Law Review (four times), the University of Chicago Law Review, the William and Mary Law Review (four times), the Wisconsin Law Review, the Chicago-Kent Law Review, the Emory Law Journal, the Journal of Law and Politics, Constitutional Commentary, and the Journal of Contemporary Legal Issues, among others.
-He teaches constitutional law, civil procedure, state and local government law, Federal Indian Law, conflicts of law, and contracts.
+He teaches constitutional law, civil procedure, conflicts of law, state and local government law, election law, and Federal Indian Law.